My Journey to German Citizenship

 Learning the Language

-I almost failed.
+I almost washed out.

 The Degree: All in German